Coudink History, Family Crest & Coats of Arms

 Early Origins of the Coudink family

-Another 205 words (15 lines of text) covering the years 1550 and 1595 are included under the topic Early Coudink History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coudink research.
+Another 103 words (7 lines of text) covering the years 1550 and 1595 are included under the topic Early Coudink History in all our PDF Extended History products and printed products wherever possible.

 Coudink Spelling Variations